Ph.D., University of Maryland

 B.S., Korea Aerospace University

-Dr. Woohyun Cho, Professor of Management, has been on the faculty of the University of New Orleans since 2012.
+Dr. Woohyun Cho, has been on the faculty of the University of New Orleans since 2012.
 He received his Ph.D. in supply chain management with a minor in operations management from the University of Maryland (College Park).
 He holds a Masters degree in Business Logistics Engineering (MBLE) from Ohio State University and a B.S. degree from the School of Air Transportation and Logistics, Korea Aerospace University (S. Korea, 1998).

 His research interests include empirical studies of Logistics, Supply Chain Management and Service Operations Management.
 His academic papers are published or under review in high quality journals and proceedings.
 He has also received several research related awards and grants.
 Recently, he received the 2013 Creative Endeavor Opportunity (CEO) Summer Fund from the Office of Research and Sponsored Programs at the University of New Orleans.